act-rules/act-rules.github.io/_rules/block-collapsible-3e12e1.md

 #### Passed Example 4

 In this document, the [visibility][visible] of the navigational [block of repeated content][] can be toggled on and off by the [visible][] link at the start of the document.
 Its [inclusion in the accessibility tree][included in the accessibility tree] can be toggled on and off by the button at the start of the document.
-Note that having a [focusable][] [user interface component][] with `aria-hidden` is a violation of both [Success Criterion 1.3.1 Info And Relationships](https://www.w3.org/tr/wcag21/#info-and-relationships) and [4.1.2 Name, Role, Value](https://www.w3.org/tr/wcag21/#name-role-value) and should thus be avoided.
+Note that having a [focusable][] [user interface component][] with `aria-hidden` is a violation of both [Success Criterion 1.3.1 Info And Relationships](https://www.w3.org/tr/wcag21/#info-and-relationships) and [4.1.2 Name, Role, Value](https://www.w3.org/tr/wcag21/#name-role-value) and must thus be avoided.

 ```html
 <html>